-- (1) Identify the high-quality student academic assessments that the State is implementing under section 1111(b)(2) of the Act, including: - (A) High-quality student academic assessments in Mathematics, reading or language arts, and science consistent with the requirements under section 1111(b)(2)(B) of the Act;
+(1) Identify the high-quality student academic assessments that the State is implementing under section 1111(b)(2) of the Act, including:

+(A) High-quality student academic assessments in Mathematics, reading or language arts, and science consistent with the requirements under section 1111(b)(2)(B) of the Act;

-Arizona administers AzMERIT English Language Arts (ELA) and Mathematics tests as end of grade assessments in Grades 3-8 and as end of course (EOC) assessments in high school.
+Arizona administers AzMERIT English Language Arts (ELA) and Mathematics tests in Grades 3-8 and 11.
 Arizona administers AIMS Science in Grades 4, 8, and 10 in accordance with Arizona Revised Statutes §15-741.